-It all started with Louis Plante, a 26-year-old CF patient who woke up one morning wondering why he had had to leave a rock concert a few months earlier due to excessive coughing.
+It all started with Louis Plante, a 26-year-old CF patient who woke up one morning wondering why he had had to leave a concert hall a few months earlier due to excessive coughing.
 He believed that his coughing may have been related to the fact that he was sitting close to a large speaker.

 In 2015, Louis was internationally recognized in Portugal for his innovation.